bg901690/CSC468-Team-Project/README.md

 To Run:
 In cloudlab ssh terminal:
-$ docker build -t webui .
+\n$ docker build -t webui .
-$ docker run -d -p 8080:80 webui
+\n$ docker run -d -p 8080:80 webui
-$ docker ps   // lists docker images so you can check to make sure it's running on designated port In browser: clnodevm056-1.clemson.cloudlab.us:8080   // reference the ssh command from cloudlab and your designated port
+\n$ docker ps   // lists docker images so you can check to make sure it's running on designated port In browser:
+\nclnodevm056-1.clemson.cloudlab.us:8080   // reference the ssh command from cloudlab and your designated port

 Development So Far:
 - Edited Dockerfile to install Node version 12-slim